aperkaz/taggr/README.md

 **Built with Typescript + React components**, following the [Atomic Design Principles](https://bradfrost.com/blog/post/atomic-web-design/).
 I used [Storybook](https://storybook.js.org/) for that.

-The whole UI is **[controlled](https://www.robinwieruch.de/react-controlled-components)**, so it renders determinstically based on props, using [pure componets](https://www.geeksforgeeks.org/reactjs-pure-components/).
+The whole UI is **[controlled](https://www.robinwieruch.de/react-controlled-components)**, so it renders deterministically based on props, using [pure componets](https://www.geeksforgeeks.org/reactjs-pure-components/).
 Note that some state is kept locally with Hooks, but thats UI state (ex. input contents before submission).

 Uses the **'smart' and 'dumb' component** [pattern](https://jaketrent.com/post/smart-dumb-components-react) where only the `Page` components have side effects, passed as props by container components.
 The whole UI can be tested and migrated form Redux and Electron easily.
 Check `frontend/src/components/pages/**/WithStore.tsx` for examples.